 Twice per year or so I order most of my herbs and spices in bulk, this saves me money and I feel I’m able to get a better quality product ordering it straight from the supplier instead of buying old spices from the grocery store or more expensive spices from the health food store.
-Good quality spices and herbs can have a profound affect on your food, making it more delicious than you’ve ever thought possible!
-I find I use less, because the flavor is more pronounced.
+Good quality spices and herbs can have a profound effect on your food, making it more delicious than you’ve ever thought possible!
+I find I use less because the flavor is more pronounced.

 The following are “Must-Haves” in my kitchen!

 Native to India, it also grows in Asia and Malaysia, and is one of the most important herbs to Indian homes.

 Holy Basil is used in ayurvedic medicine for common colds, headaches, stomach disorders, inflammation, heart disease, various forms of poisoning, and malaria.
 Holy Basil is considered an adaptogen, which means that it assists the body adapt to stress (environmental, physical, or chemical), restore balance in the body, and normalize body functions.
 It is currently being studied for its beneficial properties and has been found to be effective for cancer, diabetes, high cholesterol levels, stress, wound healing, the immune system, inflammations, liver support and protection, hypoglycemic conditions, ulcers, digestion, chronic fatigue syndrome, arthritis, radiation poisoning, cataracts, the memory, respiratory system, urinary problems, eczema, psoriasis and other skin conditions, and it is an antioxidant. – Mountain Rose Herbs